Gerald Mboowa

 Nature, Jul 2024

-rMAP-2.0 : A modular, reproducible and scalable WDL-Cromwell-Docker workflow for genomic analysis of ESKAPEE pathogens
+rMAP 2.0: a modular, reproducible, and scalable WDL–Cromwell–Docker workflow for genomic analysis of ESKAPEE pathogens

-Gerald Mboowa, Ivan Sserwadda, and Stephen Kanyerezi
+Gerald Mboowa, Ivan Ssewardda, and Stephen Kanyerezi

 Bioinformatics Advances, Feb 2026